opendocsg/slw-judgments-backfill/2014_SGHC_214/report.md

 Statement of Facts to have so profited.
 However, as the decisions in the latter two cases are unreported, and no judgment of the district court is available, it would be inappropriate for me to rely on the decisions in those cases.

-76     The only case amongst the six that is reported is _Public Prosecutor v Tay Szu Khee_ [2014] SGDC 52 where the arranger was sentenced to nine months’ imprisonment.
+76     The only case amongst the six that is reported is _Public Prosecutor v Tay Szu Khee_ <span class="citation">[2014] SGDC 52</span> where the arranger was sentenced to nine months’ imprisonment.
 There, the arranger who recruited one other person (aside from the “spouse”) was involved in the operational aspects of the arrangement and made a profit of $2,000 from his crime.
 In my view, applying the sentencing considerations that I have set out above, the fact that the offender in that case committed the offence solely for profit distinguished that case from the present.

 **Conclusion**